Anthony Rizzo Player Props: Yankees vs. Mariners

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .880, fueled by an OBP of .376 and a team-best slugging percentage of .505 this season.
+- Rizzo leads New York with a slugging percentage of .505, fueled by 19 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 11th, his on-base percentage ranks 20th, and he is 31st in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 11th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.

-- In 79.2% of his 53 games this season, Rizzo has picked up at least one hit.
-He's also had 16 multi-hit games.

-- Rizzo has had at least one RBI in 41.5% of his games this season (22 of 53), with two or more RBI eight times (15.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Rizzo has an RBI in 22 of 53 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 24 of 53 games this season, and more than once 6 times.
+- He has scored in 24 games this season (45.3%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.